Alderwood

 More house, more yard, more community than the price suggests.
 The freehold neighbourhood in Southwest Etobicoke that keeps surprising buyers.

-A complete guide to Alderwood, Etobicoke: home prices, school catchments, the community centre pool, GO Train access, Etobicoke Creek trails, and who this neighbourhood is genuinely built for.
+A complete guide to Alderwood, Etobicoke: home prices, school catchments, the indoor pool, GO Train access, Etobicoke Creek trails, and who this neighbourhood is genuinely built for.

 Neighbourhood Overview

-Alderwood sits in the southwest corner of Etobicoke, tucked between the Etobicoke Creek to the west and Kipling Avenue to the east, with Burnhamthorpe Road marking the northern edge and Lake Shore Boulevard West as the southern boundary.
+Alderwood sits in the southwest corner of Etobicoke, bounded by Etobicoke Creek and the Mississauga border to the west, Kipling Avenue to the east, Evans Avenue to the north, and the Canadian National railway corridor to the south.
+Browns Line runs north-south through the heart of the neighbourhood as its historic main street rather than forming an edge, and the Lake Shore corridor and the lake lie a short distance south in adjacent Long Branch and New Toronto.
 It is a post-war neighbourhood in the classic Etobicoke mould: solid detached and semi-detached homes built in the 1940s through 1960s, on well-maintained lots that have been owned and improved by families across multiple generations.
 The neighbourhood is compact and residential, without a major commercial artery running through its centre, which is part of what gives it a quieter and more private character than comparable-priced markets closer to downtown.

-What distinguishes Alderwood from other southwest Etobicoke communities is a combination that buyers rarely find at this price point: an indoor community pool at the Alderwood Community Centre, a connected trail system along Etobicoke Creek, proximity to the Lake Ontario waterfront, and an active neighbourhood association (Alderwood Action) that runs events and engages meaningfully with city planning decisions.
+What distinguishes Alderwood from other southwest Etobicoke communities is a combination that buyers rarely find at this price point: an indoor municipal pool (Alderwood Pool), a connected trail system along Etobicoke Creek, proximity to the Lake Ontario waterfront, and an active neighbourhood association (Alderwood Action) that runs events and engages meaningfully with city planning decisions.
 These are the kinds of community assets that in other Toronto neighbourhoods cost significantly more to access.
 The housing stock has been gradually improved by owner-occupiers who chose this neighbourhood for long-term living rather than short-term turnover, which gives the streets a maintained quality that shows in the details.

 The neighbourhood draws a specific buyer: families who need freehold space and a yard, who are comfortable with a car or GO Train commute, and who have discovered that southwest Etobicoke's waterfront-adjacent communities offer more than the address price implies.
 Long Branch, New Toronto, and Mimico are Alderwood's neighbours along the Lake Shore corridor, and buyers who find those markets slightly out of reach, or who want more lot depth and less Lake Shore noise, typically find Alderwood a strong alternative.
 The Etobicoke Creek trail system connects north through the neighbourhood and south toward the lake, giving residents year-round outdoor access that many higher-priced Toronto neighbourhoods cannot match.

-The boundaries above reflect the general community identity of Alderwood, but MLS district lines, school catchment areas, and neighbourhood association maps can all draw the edges slightly differently.
-Some buyers and agents use "Alderwood" to refer to a tighter core; others include streets in Long Branch, New Toronto, or Stonegate-Queensway that share similar character and price levels.
+The boundaries above follow the traditional community definition of Alderwood (Evans Avenue, the CN rail corridor, Kipling Avenue, and Etobicoke Creek), which is how the Etobicoke Historical Society describes the neighbourhood.
+The City of Toronto also recognizes Alderwood as its own official statistical neighbourhood (#20), and City statistical boundaries, MLS district lines, school catchment areas, and colloquial usage may draw the edges differently.
+Some buyers and agents use "Alderwood" to refer to a tighter core; others extend it toward Long Branch, New Toronto, or Stonegate-Queensway.
 Not every address within these boundaries carries the same character or access to community amenities.
 Verify your specific school catchment at tdsb.on.ca before purchasing.

 Pros, Cons & Who It's For

 The neighbourhood's community infrastructure is the most surprising aspect for buyers who arrive expecting a generic post-war Etobicoke suburb.
-The Alderwood Community Centre with its indoor pool, the active neighbourhood association, and the trail network along Etobicoke Creek give the neighbourhood a day-to-day quality of life that does not show up in the listing price.
+Alderwood Pool, the active neighbourhood association, and the trail network along Etobicoke Creek give the neighbourhood a day-to-day quality of life that does not show up in the listing price.
 These are durable amenities: the pool has been there for decades, the trails have been improved, and the neighbourhood association actively engages with city decisions that affect local character.
-Buyers who use the community centre describe it as one of the main reasons they stay.
+Buyers who use the pool describe it as one of the main reasons they stay.

 - Accessible freehold price point: detached homes in the $900K to $2M range represent strong value relative to comparable Etobicoke markets, with newer custom builds at the upper end

-- Alderwood Community Centre and Alderwood Pool: year-round recreation programming, an indoor pool, community space, and activities for residents of all ages; one of the standout community amenities in southwest Etobicoke at this price range
+- Alderwood Pool and community facilities: year-round recreation programming, an indoor pool, community space, and activities for residents of all ages; one of the standout community amenities in southwest Etobicoke at this price range

-- Alderwood Memorial Park: active community park with sportsfields and playground; well-maintained and genuinely used by residents
+- Alderwood Memorial Park: active community park with sportsfields and playground; well-maintained and used by residents

 - Etobicoke Creek trail system: off-road trail access connecting north and south; excellent for cycling, running, and walking year-round

-- Long Branch GO Station: Lakeshore West line to Union Station in approximately 30 to 35 minutes; a real commute option that changes the math on distance
+- Long Branch GO Station: Lakeshore West line to Union Station in approximately 20 to 30 minutes; a real commute option that changes the math on distance

 - QEW and Gardiner access: Pearson Airport under 25 minutes; Mississauga corridor under 20 minutes; ideal for buyers whose work is west-side